-Presently, 39 states still allow very limited jurisdiction for non-lawyer judges, which may be surprising in view of both the critical approach to the institution of justices of the peace for at least a hundred years and the availability of legal education of justices in which all judges must be lawyers without exception are: California, Hawaii, Illinois, Kentucky, Maine and Massachusetts.
+Presently, 39 states still allow very limited jurisdiction for non-lawyer judges, which may be surprising in view of both the critical approach to the institution of justices of the peace for at least a hundred years and the availability of legal education96.
+States in which all judges must be lawyers without exception are: California, Hawaii, Illinois, Kentucky, Maine and Massachusetts.
 In the other states, justices of the peace without a law degree deal with misdemeanors, traffic offenses and small civil cases.
 Less often, due to the complexity of these matters, justices of the peace decide probate, juvenile and family matters.
 Presently, no state permits judges without a law degree to adjudicate cases involving more serious crimes.
 Out of those 39 states, only in 22 states are justices of the peace without a law degree allowed to adjudicate misdemeanors which are punishable by imprisonment.
-Even in those states, a trial de novo in front of a judge who is a lawyer is always granted, if requested of the judge-lawyer.
+Even in those states, a trial de novo in front of a judge who is a lawyer is always granted, if requested97.
+In eight states in which non-lawyers may adjudicate misdemeanors punishable by imprisonment, the accused does not have the right to initiate a trial de novo before the judge-lawyer.
 Those eight states where